cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           SparseMatrix BesselI(int i, SparseMatrix x)
           SparseColVec BesselI(int i, SparseColVec x)
           SparseRowVec BesselI(int i, SparseRowVec x)
-   Param:
+   Parameters:
+       i:
-      | i:  The order of the Bessel function.
+         The order of the Bessel function.
+       x:
-      | x:  The value at which to evaluate the Bessel function.
+         The value at which to evaluate the Bessel function.
    Returns:
        The value of the Bessel function of the first kind at the given order and value.
    Example: